blocknative/web3-onboard/packages/core/README.md

-  position?: AccountCenterPosition // default: 'bottomRight' expanded?: boolean // default: true minimal?: boolean // enabled by default for mobile
+  position?: AccountCenterPosition // default: 'bottomRight' expanded?: boolean // default: true minimal?: boolean // enabled by default for mobile /**
+   * false by default - This allows removal of the
+   * Enable Transaction Protection' button within the Account Center
+   * expanded when set to true
+   * Can be set as a global for Account Center or per interface (desktop/mobile) */ hideTransactionProtectionBtn?: boolean
+  /**
+   * defaults to
+   * `docs.blocknative.com/blocknative-mev-protection/transaction-boost-alpha`
+   * Use this property to override the default link to give users
+   * more information about transaction protection and the RPC be set */ transactionProtectionInfoLink?: string

   /**
    * @deprecated Use top level containerElements property